Next Election: June 9, 2020 -KEEP CHECKING THIS SITE FOR ELECTION RELATED INFO AS RESULT OF COVID-19.

-This will be for the Presidential Primary and State Referendum.
+This will be for the State Primary and School Budget.
 All voting will occur at:

 Brunswick Junior High School